microsoft/vscode-dev-containers/containers/docker-in-docker/README.md

 ## Summary

-*Access your local Docker install from inside a dev container.*
+*Access your local Docker install from inside a dev container.
+Installs Docker extension in the container along with needed CLIs.*

 | Metadata | Value |
 |----------|-------|